 Stomach (gastric) cancer, as defined by the National Cancer Institute (NCI), is cancer that forms in tissues lining the stomach.
 Located in the upper abdomen between the esophagus and small intestine, the stomach serves as a reservoir where food is stored and partially digested after it is eaten.
 When food enters the stomach from the esophagus, the stomach churns the food and releases digestive juices to process the food before it enters the small intestine.

-It is important to know what type of stomach cancer you have.
+It is essential to know what type of stomach cancer you have.
 Hereditary Diffuse Gastric Cancer (HDGC) is an inherited cancer syndrome that leads to an increased risk for both diffuse gastric cancer and lobular breast cancer.
 Know your risk.

 Three Types of Stomach Cancer (Adenocarcinoma)